 How to Enroll in PSEO

-To assist the district in planning, students are required to inform their district of their intent to enroll in PSEO courses during the following school year by May 30.
-Students should seek guidance from their high school counselor to determine if PSEO is the right fit for them and their academic plan.
-Interested students must complete the Postsecondary Enrollment Options Program Registration Form.
+To assist the district in planning, public school students are required to inform their district of their intent to enroll in PSEO courses during the following school year by May 30.
+If public school students do not notify the enrolling district by May 30, 2020, and the enrolling district does not waive the deadline, the family may be responsible for the postsecondary tuition expense.

 PSEO State-Approved Early/Middle College Programs

 PSEO funding can be used for developmental coursework only when a student enrolls full-time in a State-Approved Alternative Program’s Early/Middle College.
 This program must be specifically designed to allow the student to earn dual high school and college credit with a well-defined pathway leading to a postsecondary degree or credential.
 Each alternative program and its partnering postsecondary institution must complete and submit the Early/Middle College Program Identification Application and companion Narrative Template (both available below) with required documents to be considered for PSEO funding for developmental coursework for alternative students.